Best Practices for Students

 Your Online/Blended Learning Experience

 At AUC we strive to make sure that you are ready and knowledgeable about your online and blended learning experience.
 It is important that you are aware of the differences between on-campus, face-to-face study and taking a course totally or partially online.
 We want you to be prepared with the right information so that you can successfully complete your studies.
-Here is an orientation which will highlight many parts of online and blended learning as well as what is expected of you as you begin your journey into the world of online and blended education.
+Here is an orientation that will highlight many parts of online and blended learning as well as what is expected of you as you begin your journey into the world of online and blended education.

 Here are some key points that we would like you to review: